 - The Columbia Spectator Digital Archive includes a mostly complete run of the student newspaper from 1877 to 2015.
 There are a few issues missing from our holdings.
 If you have any of these past issues, please contact email@example.com.

-- The University Archives has an almost complete run of The Columbia Jester, the humore magazine.
+- The University Archives has an almost complete run of The Columbia Jester, the humor magazine.
 We are currently missing the issues in volume 14: October 1913, Jnauary 1914 and March 1914.
 We have incomplete sets of volumes 46, 47 and 48 (1947-1950); and are missing volume 49 (1948?) and 57 (1957).
 Volume numbering for this publication is inconsistent and the number of issues per year also varies.
-If you have any of these past issues, please contact email@example.com.
+If you have any of these past issues, please contact firstname.lastname@example.org.

 - The University Archives also has a complete run of Columbia College yearbooks and a mostly complete run of the School of Engineering yearbooks.
 Some of our copies may not be in the best condition so we are seeking second copies for a select number of years.
 If you have one of these yearbooks you would like to donate, please contact email@example.com.